-Entrepreneurs can benefit enormously from tax free Offshore companies.
-The business model of these entrepreneurs involve developing and then commercializing a Franchise Prototype model.
+Entrepreneurs who are looking to expand their business by franchising can benefit enormously from tax-free Offshore companies.
+The business model of these entrepreneurs involves developing and then commercializing a Franchise Prototype model.

 Typically how it works is you establish (i) a zero tax Master Franchise Company and (ii) a zero tax IP Holding Company Offshore.

 In general, the days of doing business in the traditional sense are gone.
 The primary objective is to optimally take your business decisions to get the most out of your investments after offshore company registration.

 A business system in which the rights of the business logo, model, and the name of a much larger company (an MNC) are sold to the private group of individuals is called a Franchisee Business.
 A franchise business is the augmentation of an existing successful business.
 It's performed in a precisely similar way in which parent business works.